What Do Computer Operator Do?

 What Kind of Computer Operator Job Opportunities Are There?

-In 2016, there was an estimated number of 51,500 jobs in the United States for Computer Operator.
+There were about 51,500 jobs for Computer Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Computer Operator.
 Due to new job openings and attrition, there will be an average of 3,400 job openings in this field each year.

 The states with the most job growth for Computer Operator are Washington, Maryland, and Alaska.
 Watch out if you plan on working in Illinois, Ohio, or West Virginia.
 These states have the worst job growth for this type of profession.